Efficient Exact k-Flexible Aggregate Nearest Neighbor Search in Road Networks Using the M-tree

-In the first experiment, we compared the execution time required for FANN search and the number of index node accesses for all road network datasets listed in Table~\ref{tab41}.
+In the first experiment, we compared the execution time needed for FANN search and the number of index node accesses for all road network datasets listed in Table~\ref{tab41}.
 All the other parameters were set to the default values in Table~\ref{tab42}.
-Figure~\ref{exp-r} shows the result of the first experiment.
-The values in this figure are the averages of the results obtained by randomly generated 1,000 query sets.
-The results for the aggregate functions $\g$ = max and sum were represented by adding `MAX' and `SUM' to the names of the two algorithms, respectively, e.g., FANN-PHL-MAX and FANN-PHL-SUM.
-As can be seen in this figure, both FANN search algorithms showed similar trends in the execution time and the number of index node accesses.
-As the size of the road network increased, the number of objects included in the query region of the same size increased.
-Hence, the number of distance calculations to them and the execution time also increased.
-In the first experiment, FANN-PHL always showed a higher performance than IER-$k$NN, and the performance was improved by up to 4.75 times for the W dataset and $\g$ = max.
+Figure~\ref{exp-r} shows the results of the first experiment; the values in this figure are the averages of the results obtained by 1,000 randomly generated query sets.
+The results for the aggregate functions $\g$ = max and sum were represented by adding ``MAX'' and ``SUM'' to the names of the two algorithms, respectively, e.g., FANN-PHL-MAX and FANN-PHL-SUM.
+As shown in this figure, both FANN search algorithms showed similar trends in the execution time and the number of index node accesses.
+The number of objects included in the query region of the same size increased with the size of the road network.
+Therefore, the number of distance calculations to them and the execution time also increased.
+In the first experiment, FANN-PHL consistently outperformed IER-$k$NN with the improvement ratio of up to 4.75 times for the W dataset and $\g$ = max.